 Birthdays: A simple purchased treat may be brought for snack time to celebrate your child's birthday (preferably individually wrapped cookies, fruit, cheese, etc.).
-No ice cream or cupcakes with icing.
 Please advise your child's teacher when you plan to do this.
 If a drink is provided, please make it a box drink.
 A goodie bag may be supplied, but it is entirely up to the parent.
+Candles and balloons are not permitted.